bids-standard/bep001/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

 #### Suffix

+Based on their function, suffixes are divided into three classes:

+1. `Suffixes for conventional MRI contrasts`

+2. `Grouping suffixes`

+3. `Designation suffixes for qMRI maps`

+The following three subsections expand on each of these `_suffix` classes.

+##### Sufixes for conventional MRI contrasts

+**Function:** Denotes the type of the predominant contrast conveyed by a single file of a conventional anatomical image.

 If a structural data is not intended for creating a quantitative map, the use of `_suffix` is REQUIRED (along with the common key/value pairs if applicable) to provide a self explanatory filename.
 For example: